7gtz/ModAssist/README.md

 * **Discord Bot Integration**: Sends structured alert embeds to per-type Discord channels (X-Ray, Spam, Report, Flagged) via a custom bot API, with grouped/editable messages and deduplication.
 * **Staff Activity Dashboard**: A live-updating Discord embed that shows all online staff with their Minecraft skin, Discord mention, and session duration.
 * **Heartbeat System**: The mod sends periodic heartbeats to the bot.
 If a moderator crashes or closes their game without logging out, the bot automatically detects the timeout and removes them from the online staff list.
-* **In-Game Action Overlay (HUD)**: A draggable, resizable glassmorphism-styled overlay with one-key access to teleport, punish, and custom commands.
+* **In-Game Action Overlay (HUD)**: A draggable, resizable glassmorphism-styled overlay with one-key access to teleport, and custom commands.
 * **Auto-Teleport on Server Join**: When teleporting to an offline player (cross-server), the mod automatically sends `/tp` after arriving on their server.
 * **Smart Nickname Resolution**: Automatically resolves nicknames to real usernames before executing moderation actions.
 * **Click-to-Act Chat**: All player messages become clickable — click any username to open the Action HUD.